canalnoises/DockBuilder/README.md

 # DockBuilder
 A LaunchAgent and .app to build a user's Dock upon login and/or on demand.

+***DockBuilder was created by [@ryangball](https://github.com/ryangball).
+This fork contains customizations for use in my environment.
+If you've stumbled across this repository you should probably [head back to the original](https://github.com/ryangball/DockBuilder).***

 DockBuilder allows for the building of a user's Dock based on an organization's needs.
 DockBuilder eliminates the need for a user template which only allows for a static Dock for all users, and template manipulation can cause issues in newer versions of macOS.
 DockBuilder not only allows for easy creation of a new user's Dock out of the box, but also has the potential to dynamically set up a different Dock for users based on some criteria; like AD groups for example (you'd have to modify the source based on your criteria).

 ## Features